Common Sick Tree Symptoms

 4. Bark Symptoms

 While a healthy tree will have a pliable, soft bark that has even coverage on the trunks surface, a sick tree will have brittle, flaking bark.
 Often times there may be bald spots on the sick trees as well.
+Cracking bark and bald spots on your tree are clear signs of sick of dying trees.

 5. Root Symptoms